open62541/open62541/doc/building.rst

   - ``MinSizeRel`` -Os optimization without debug symbols

 **UA_LOGLEVEL**
-   The level of logging events that are reported
+   The SDK logs events of the level defined in ``UA_LOGLEVEL`` and above only.

-     - 600: Fatal and all below
+   The logging event levels are as follows:

-     - 500: Error and all below
+     - 600: Fatal
-     - 400: Error and all below
+     - 500: Error
-     - 300: Info and all below
+     - 400: Warning
-     - 200: Debug and all below
+     - 300: Info
-     - 100: Trace and all below
+     - 200: Debug

-Further options that are not inherited from the CMake configuration are defined in :file:`ua_config.h`.
-Usually there is no need to adjust them.
+     - 100: Trace

 UA_BUILD_* group
 ^^^^^^^^^^^^^^^^